Mihai Flamaropol Ice Rink

-Mihai Flamaropol Skating Rink (Patinoarul Mihai Flamaropol) was an arena in Bucharest, Romania.
-It was primarily used for ice hockey, being the home of the club Steaua Rangers and holding 8,000 people.

-Mihai Flamaropol was a former ice hockey and football player.
+Mihai Flamaropol Ice Skating Rink (Patinoarul Mihai Flamaropol) was an ice arena in Bucharest, Romania.
+It was primarily used for ice hockey, being the home arena for Steaua Rangers team.
+It was built in 1958 as an open-air ice rink, and in 1972 was covered for the games of Group B of the 1972 Ice Hockey World Championships.
+The arena was named after footballer and ice hockey player Mihai Flamaropol.